-Panna Meena Kund is located in Amer Town.
-Amer Fort is what brings tourists to the Amer town.
-Most tourists end up visiting only Amer Fort and thereby miss many other places to explore in this historic town.
-It is situated close to Anokhi Museum near the Kheri gate in Amer town.
+Panna Meena Kund Stewpell is located in Amer Town.
+Amer Fort attracts a large number of tourists to the Amer town.
+Unfortunately, most tourists end up visiting just Amer Fort, missing an opportunity to explore the historic town.
+The stepwell is situated close to the Anokhi Museum near the Kheri gate in Amer town.

 What is Stepwell or Baori?